rsazizov/rsazizov.github.io/_posts/2022-01-01-torch-shmem.md

 RuntimeError: unable to mmap 4 bytes from file <filename not specified>: Cannot allocate memory (12)
 ```

-We are told that PyTorch can't allocate memory.
-I checked `htop` and there was plenty of RAM available.
-So
-what's the issue here?
+We are told that `mmap` failed with error code 12 which suggests that we have exceeded some memory limit.
+As it turns
+out, this issue originated in `DataLoader` itself and is related to how DataLoader workers communicate with the main
+process.

 ## DataLoader Multiprocessing

-When we created a data loader, we specified `num_workers = 1`.
-PyTorch allows several worker processes to
-process data in parallel.
-The reasoning behind this is to avoid data loading bottlenecks, as they limit
-GPU utilization.
 A typical PyTorch training loop would look something like this:

 ```
 while data_loader is not empty: